xpanel-cp/xbot/README-EN.md

   - [Enabling SSL](#enabling-ssl)<br>

 ## Introduction <br>
 The XPanel Shopping Robot, known as XBot, provides users of XPanel with a Telegram bot for managing subscription sales.
-This panel is for commercial use and is provided with a license.
+This panel is for commercial use and is provided with a license. <b>

+<b><a href="https://t.me/xpanel_bot" target="_blank">Obtain License</a>

 ## Features <br>
 :green_circle: Display and list users who have used the bot <br>